codess-aus/ai-fundamentals/vision.md

 ### 3. Identify features of semantic segmentation solutions

+Example: Driving autonomous vehicles.

+Semantic segmentation is used when an AI-based system needs to understand the context in which it operates.

 Semantic segmentation does pixel level classification of image content.
 As a part of the image processing, pixels which share specific characteristics, such as parts of tissue or bones on Xray images are assigned with the same labels to define the boundaries of the relevant body parts.

 ### 4. Identify features of optical character recognition solutions